PSGVrandazzo/exp-connectivity-util/README.md

 Please observe the following conventions:
 * Organize your additional content and utilities into sub-directories, one top-level directory per API.
 * Add the header from /ExpediaInternal/FileHeader to your files as a comment near the top.
+* Add a Readme.md in the root of your directory giving an overview of the provided content.
+Bonus points to you if the Readme file also contains a link to your API documentation page on http://developer.expediapartnercentral.com

 Contact Lodging Connectivity for additional questions, suggestions, and any issues.